 With 'My Social' you can link your Instagram and Facebook accounts to use your own photos as faces instead, which gives the Grayson a nice added touch of personality – and a way to finally put those sunset 'grams to use.
 While we're on it, we've also enjoyed the Kors face that glimmers as you move your wrist, imitating light reflecting off a steel surface.
 Nice touch, MK.

 But beyond that, it's pretty vanilla Android Wear and its standard set of apps.
-Android Wear 2.0 runs perfectly fast on the Grayson and Sofie and we've had no reason to complain, with the Snapdragon Wear 2100 chip keeping the Grayson at the peak of the game right now.
+Android Wear 2.0 runs perfectly fast on the Grayson and we've had no reason to complain, with the Snapdragon Wear 2100 chip keeping the Grayson at the peak of the game right now.
 Google's wearable OS is more stable than it was when we first tried it with the LG Watch Sport, and we haven't experienced any glitches or slow-down on the watches, while the microphone on the left of the case has had no problem picking up our voice (any problems here lie in the smarts of Google Assistant).

 While we're on the subject – and it's a small thing, the magnet on the charger has been strengthened to minimise slippage, so you're less likely to wake up and find you've actually got a dead watch in the morning.
 Believe it or not, that's happened a lot to us in the past.